 We believe that God has designed us to need each other in order to treasure Christ as we should.
 In his letter to the Corinthian church, the apostle Paul writes, “Now you are the body of Christ, and each one of you is a part of it.”
 He goes on to say, “There should be no division in the body, but that its parts should have equal concern for each other.
 If one part suffers, every part suffers with it; if one part is honored, every part rejoices with it” (I CORINTHIANS 12.25-27).
 The fact is, we cannot have this kind of relational closeness with everyone in a large church.
 Therefore, we have developed a network of Life Groups.
-Christ’s Covenant Life Groups exist to treasure Christ together through care, discipleship, and outreach.
+Christ’s Covenant Life Groups exist to treasure Christ together through care and discipleship.

 How Do Life Groups Function?

 Life Groups typically consist of 8-12 members who meet together on a regular basis on various nights of the week.
 Some groups meet at the church, but most groups meet in homes.
 Groups are led by a Life Group facilitator to stimulate discussion and real life application of God’s Word.
 The groups have flexibility to plan social and ministry events, making the time together much more than another church meeting.